 Another way to figure out if you should be worried about your cat’s snoring is to look for other signs of a health issue when your cat is awake.

-Is your cat displaying any panting, rapid breathing, wheezing, sneezing, coughing or nasal discharge when awake?
+Is your cat displaying any panting, rapid breathing, wheezing, sneezing, coughing, or nasal discharge when awake?
+Any type of respiratory problem in a cat needs veterinary attention and care.

 In addition to snoring, is your cat otherwise acting ill or uncomfortable, or have you noticed any unusual behavioral changes?
 If so, take your cat in for a veterinary exam.